 - 1. Name of beneficiary;

-- 2. Signature of employee providing the service;
+- 2. Name and signature of provider and employee providing the service;

-- 3. Service agency name and contact telephone number;
+- 3. Service agency contact and telephone number;

 - 4. Date of service contact;

 - 5. Start and stop time of service contact;

 NOTE: The electronic visit verification (EVV) system will be used to document the start/stop time of service contact.
 If there is no electronic clock in/out, then paper documentation identifying the exact start and stop times with the date of the service contact is required, including the worker's signature.